ctimmons/cs_utilities/Utilities.Sql/SQL Server/Make - Description.md

 The main drawbacks to using a traditional make utility for compiling SQL Server files are the assumptions the make utility makes:

-First, a traditional make utility assumes everything is in the file system, so source and object files can be compared by their name and timestamp.
+- First, a traditional make utility assumes everything is in the file system, so source and object files can be compared by their name and timestamp.

     For T-SQL code, source files are stored in the file system, and compiled objects stored in a database.
 Once an object is compiled, there's no way to tell what - if any - T-SQL source file it was compiled from.
 SQL Server Management Studio (SSMS) allows programmers to create objects interactively, so there might not be a source file at all (though this is not recommended in for production development because the object's source code won't be in source control).

-The second assumption is that source files and object files are on the same computer, so comparing their timestamps returns meaningful information because their timestamps were both set by the same clock.
+- The second assumption is that source files and object files are on the same computer, so comparing their timestamps returns meaningful information because their timestamps were both set by the same clock.

     While T-SQL source files are stored in the file system, SQL Server object files are stored in a database on a server.
 The database may be on a different computer, and might even be in a different time zone.
-Comparing two files' timestamps set by different computer clocks will always have a margin of error.
+Comparing a source file's timestamp with a database object's timestamp will always have a margin of error.

 This means a traditional make utility can't deal with how SQL Server does things, so I wrote this little "make" algorithm.